 - To stipulate how disputes will be resolved

-Let’s break these down some more.
+Let’s break each of these down some more.

 1. To limit liability